-Additional considerations for improved outreach include, but are not limited to, web links to the survey on email signature lines, seminars and conferences, inspector leave-behinds, and information given during examinations/certifications by the agency.
-In October 2015, the Commission launched a monthly e-newsletter that will also provide an opportunity to solicit participation.
+Considerations for improved outreach include, but are not limited to, web links to the survey on email signature lines, seminars and conferences, and information given during examinations/certifications by the agency.
+The Commission's monthly e-newsletter also provides an opportunity to solicit participation.
 Ultimately, the goal is to include a larger population of customers in the survey process.

-The findings of the 2016 Customer Survey Report show the majority of responses indicate the Commission is doing an "excellent" job.
-However, it also shows room for improvement and the Commission will take steps to increase both constituent participation and the percentage of "excellent" responses to the survey.
+The findings of the 2018 Customer Survey Report show most respondents rate the Commission's customer service as "Excellent" or "Good".
+However, it also shows areas in need of improvement and the Commission will examine steps to increase both constituent participation and the percentage of "Excellent" responses to the survey.